Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Put it back on.

-Geez, that's a tiny mouth.
+Jeez, that's a tiny mouth.

-I understand what you were doing there.
+I understand what you were doing.

-That chin is not street ready.
+That chin is not street-ready.

 Weird way to put it, Alfie, but okay.